microsoft/service-fabric-healer/Documentation/Using.md

 In the repair rules files, you will see GetRepairHistory.
 This is an *external* predicate.
 That is, it is not a Guan system predicate (implemented in the Guan runtime) or internal predicate (which only exists within and as part of the rule - it has no backing implementation): it is user-implemented; look in the [FabricHealer/Repair/Guan](/FabricHealer/Repair/Guan) folder to see all external predicate impls.

-GetRepairHistory takes a time span formatted value as the only input, TimeWindow, and has one output variable, ?repairCount, which will hold the value computed by the predicate call.
-TimeWindow means the span of time in which
+GetRepairHistory takes a TimeSpan formatted value (e.g., xx:xx:xx) as the only input, and has one output variable, ?repairCount, which will hold the value computed by the predicate.
+The TimeSpan argument represents the span of time in which
 Completed repairs have occurred for the repair type (in this case App level repairs for an application named "fabric:/System"). ?repairCount can then be used in subsequent logic within the same rule (not all rules in the file, just the rule that it is a part of).
 You can see a more advanced approach in the [AppRules](/FabricHealer/PackageRoot/Config/LogicRules/AppRules.config.txt) and [SystemAppRules](/FabricHealer/PackageRoot/Config/LogicRules/SystemAppRules.config.txt) files where rather than having each rule run the same check, a convenience internal predicate is used that takes arguments.